 The challenge?
 Getting enough real match experience and finding opportunities for assessment.
 That’s where IPOP—and Michael—come in.

 We’re thrilled to have Michael Strenkowski helping us lead this initiative.
-As a Pickleball Canada Referee Trainer, Michael brings unmatched knowledge, patience, and passion for building the next generation of referees.
+As a Authorized PBC BC Referee Trainer, Michael brings unmatched knowledge, patience, and passion for building the next generation of referees.

 His guidance means IPOP trainees get access to the same training materials, mentorship, and feedback you’d receive at the national level—but right here at our facility.